 Bill was given a quote for the work that saved him thousands of dollars’ worth of concrete removal and construction.
 The job was scheduled and completed promptly.

 Glenn G. of Bluffton, SC had a problem with humidity in his 5,600 sq. ft. home.
 He noticed musty, mold odors in parts of his home and his air conditioner was working overtime, trying to keep up with the demand for cool dry air.
-He researched the problem and found Lowcountry Basement Systems.
+He researched the problem and found Lowcountry Foundation Repair.

-After meeting with an inspector from Lowcountry Basement Systems, Glenn decided to have his crawl space encapsulated to prevent moisture from entering his home and causing the mildew.
+After meeting with an inspector from Lowcountry Foundation Repair, Glenn decided to have his crawl space encapsulated to prevent moisture from entering his home and causing the mildew.
 It would also reduce the wear and tear on his air conditioning unit.

 The inspector recommended the installation of a Complete CleanSpace Encapsulation System to prevent moisture from entering his home.
 CleanSpace Liner was installed to seal out moisture, a SaniDry CX dehumidifier collected moisture from the air and pumped it to a SmartDrain.
-The foundation walls were insulated with EverLast Panels.
+The foundation walls were insulated with thermal foam board insulation.
 The vents were sealed with CleanSpace Vent Covers and the crawl space door was replaced with an EverLast CrawlSpace Door.

 The project took seven days, and the effects were very noticeable right away.
 Glenn was thrilled!